felipe-allmeida/felipe-allmeida.github.io/tests.md

 Also for developing new features, if we have the tests properly setup, the time to implement is reduced considerably because we already know what to output and that is already tested.
 And by running tests against an already delivered feature we ensure that our changes are not breaking anything that is already working.

-## What are Unit Tests?
+## Unit Tests

 Unit Testing is the practice of testing small pieces of code, typycally individual functions, alone and isolated.
 If you have to access some external service, it's not a unit test.

+They have the goal to test small pieces of business requirements by passing an input and comparing a expected result with the code output.

-Here we have a simple one, using [Xunit](https://www.nuget.org/packages/xunit/) that checks if a product stock is being debited:
+Here's a simple one, using [Xunit](https://www.nuget.org/packages/xunit/) that checks if a product stock is being debited:
 ```C#
 [Fact]
 public void DebitStock_ShouldDebitValueFromStock()